Event

 }

-if event_id == battery_is_low {
+if event.id == battery_is_low {

 activate_battery_warning_light();